-Another study on the evaluation of TOEFL preparation programs was conducted by Maharani & Putro (2021) taking a general student population in Kampung Inggris Pare.
+Another study on the evaluation of TOEFL preparation programs was conducted by Maharani and Putro (2021), who considered a general student population in Kampung Inggris Pare.
 In contrast, this study focuses more specifically on nursing students at STIKES Banyuwangi.
-This difference is essential because the needs, motivations, and challenges of learning English for nursing students in formal institutions such as STIKES Banyuwangi will likely differ from those of general students in Kampung Inggris.
-Another difference lies in the evaluation model used.
-Previous studies used the CIRO (Context, Input, Reaction, Outcome) evaluation model to assess TOEFL preparation programs.
-Meanwhile, this study adopts the CIPP evaluation model, which has the main advantage of its comprehensive nature (Suri & Hariyati, 2024).
+This difference is essential because the needs, motivations, and challenges of learning English for nursing students in formal institutions such as STIKES Banyuwangi will likely differ from those of general students at Kampung Inggris.
+Another difference lies in the evaluation models used.
+Previous studies have used the Context, Input, Reaction, Outcome (CIRO) evaluation model to assess TOEFL preparation programs.
+This study adopts the CIPP evaluation model, which has the main advantage of its comprehensive nature (Suri & Hariyati, 2024).
 This model evaluates the program as a whole, from planning (context), resources (input), and implementation (process) to results (products), so that it can assist in decision-making for program improvement and accountability (Jaya & Hamzah, 2022).
-These differences in evaluation frameworks will affect the type of data collected, the focus of the analysis, and the aspects of the program that are evaluated in depth.
+These differences in evaluation frameworks affect the type of data collected, the focus of the analysis, and the aspects of the program that are evaluated in depth.

-Based on the background description and review of previous research, this study aims to comprehensively evaluate a hybrid TOEFL preparation course program specifically designed for nursing students using the CIPP evaluation model that includes the context of nursing students' TOEFL needs, resource input and program planning, the implementation process of hybrid learning, and the products or outcomes achieved by students after participating in the program to identify effectiveness, relevance, and areas that require further improvement or development.
+Based on the background description and review of previous research, this study aims to comprehensively evaluate a hybrid TOEFL preparation course program specifically designed for nursing students, using the CIPP evaluation model.
+This includes the context of nursing students' TOEFL needs, resource input and program planning, the implementation process of hybrid learning, and the products or outcomes achieved by students after participating in the program to identify effectiveness, relevance, and areas that require further improvement or development.